Service offer : towards a circular economy

 To diversify and encourage traffic on its canal, the Port of Brussels has also developed urban transhipment centres (UTCs), platforms for the transhipment of goods, pallets, etc.

 Is your business keen to completely rethink its flow of goods?
-Experts from the international firm BDO will conduct a free screening of your company to determine the changes required and how to implement them.
+Experts from Tractable Engineering will conduct a free screening of your company to determine the changes required and how to implement them.